cirosantilli/markdown-style-guide/README.md

     vertically with the beginning of the preceding line's text.

     ```
-      * Large avian creatures, chocobos roughly act as the equivalent of horses,
+      * Large, avian creatures, chocobos roughly act as the equivalent of horses,
         being domesticated for use as mounts...
     ```